wso2/docs-ob-toolkit-berlin/en/docs/get-started/try-out-flow.md

-This document provides step by step instructions to deploy, subscribe, and invoke the Account and Transaction API.
+This document provides step by step instructions to deploy, subscribe, and invoke the NextGenPSD2XS2A API.

 !!! tip
     When the TPP provides an Account Information Service as an online service, the TPP is known as an Account Information Services Provider (AISP).

-## Deploying Account and Transaction API
+## Deploying NextGenPSD2XS2A API

 1. Sign in to the [API Publisher Portal](https://localhost:9443/publisher) with the credentials for `mark@gold.com`. ![sign_in](../assets/img/get-started/quick-start-guide/sign-in.png)